eda-ricercatore/admin-notes/skill-set/domain-specific/lower-level-roles/ece-roles-lower-level/embedded-sys-roles.md

-#	Lower-Level ECE Roles
+#	Lower-Level Embedded System Roles

+This includes skill sets for embedded system design, verification, testing, and validation.
+In addition, it includes embedded software development.

 ##	Lower-Level Embedded Systems/Hardware Roles

-Sets of skills for lower-level embedded systems/hardware roles:
+Sets of skills for lower-level embedded systems/hardware roles, such as those for embedded system design, verification, testing, and validation:
 + skill set:
 	- Familiarity with board /chip bringup
 	- Experience with real-time operating systems (RTOS) like FreeRTOS, Threadx etc